andreiilie1/RobustCheck/README.md

 <i>"As the oak resists the wind and grows stronger, let our models
 face adversarial challenges and emerge more robust."</i> - ChatGPT's take on
-Marcus Aurelius explaining the importance of robust models.
+Marcus Aurelius thinking about the importance of models' robustness.

 ## Overview
 RobustnessCheck is a Python package designed for evaluating the robustness of image classification machine learning models.
-It provides tooling to apply simple, yet effective and efficient black-box untargeted adversarial attacks against models that expose a batch predict function which outputs probability distributions.
+It provides tooling to apply simple, yet effective and efficient black-box untargeted adversarial attacks against models that expose a batch predict function that outputs probability distributions.

 This tool is essential for researchers and practitioners who wish to assess the resilience of their models to adversarial perturbations or their robustness in a more general way.

-The black-box, untargeted adversarial attacks used for robustness assessment are **EvoBA**, which is a peer reviewed and published approach [1], and **EpsGreedy**, which is a variation of **EvoBA** following the classic Epsilon-Greedy exploration strategy.
+The black-box, untargeted adversarial attacks used for robustness assessment are **EvoBA**, which is a peer-reviewed and published approach [1], and **EpsGreedy**, which is a variation of **EvoBA** following the classic Epsilon-Greedy exploration strategy.

+## Documentation
+An HTML documentation of the package is available <b> <a href="https://andreiilie1.github.io/RobustCheck/index.html#"> here </a> </b>.

+This was generated using <a href="https://www.sphinx-doc.org"> Sphinx </a>.
 ## Features
 - **Black-box Untargeted Adversarial Attack**: Evaluate model performance under adversarial conditions without the need for internal model details.